lxc/incus/doc/reference/devices_disk.md

   The path is required for file systems, but not for block devices.

 Ceph RBD
-: LXD can use Ceph to manage an internal file system for the instance, but if you have an existing, externally managed Ceph RBD that you would like to use for an instance, you can add it with the following command:
+: Incus can use Ceph to manage an internal file system for the instance, but if you have an existing, externally managed Ceph RBD that you would like to use for an instance, you can add it with the following command:

       incus config device add <instance_name> <device_name> disk source=ceph:<pool_name>/<volume_name> ceph.user_name=<user_name> ceph.cluster_name=<cluster_name> [path=<path_in_instance>]

   The path is required for file systems, but not for block devices.

 CephFS
-: LXD can use Ceph to manage an internal file system for the instance, but if you have an existing, externally managed Ceph file system that you would like to use for an instance, you can add it with the following command:
+: Incus can use Ceph to manage an internal file system for the instance, but if you have an existing, externally managed Ceph file system that you would like to use for an instance, you can add it with the following command:

       incus config device add <instance_name> <device_name> disk source=cephfs:<fs_name>/<path> ceph.user_name=<user_name> ceph.cluster_name=<cluster_name> path=<path_in_instance>